Alcidespb24/RAG/output.md

 # § 162.414 Implementation specifications: Health care clearinghouses.

-A health care clearinghouse must use the NPI of any health care provider (or subpart(s), if applicable) that has been assigned an NPI to identify that health care provider on all standard transactions where that health care provider's identifier is required.
+A health care clearinghouse must use the NPI of any health care provider that has as a member, employs, or contracts with, an individual health care provider who is not a covered entity and is a prescriber, must require such health care provider to—

+1. Obtain an NPI from the National Plan and Provider Enumeration System (NPPES); and
+2. To the extent the prescriber writes a prescription while acting within the scope of the prescriber's relationship with the organization, disclose the NPI upon request to any entity that needs it to identify the prescriber in a standard transaction.

 # Subpart E—Standard Unique Health Identifier for Health Plans